jlima91/Push_swap_42/README.md

 ## 🛠️ USED ALGORITHM

 I used a variation of the [Quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm.
 Basicly I pick small chunks of numbers.
 For example: if the pool of numbers is 100, I will divide it in 10 chunks of 10 numbers each.
 It varies according to the pool number.
-The first chunk has 10 smallest numbers of the pool.
+The first chunk has the 10 smallest numbers of the pool.
 I then push the smallest ones to stack b.
 I don't push the smallest number of all first but the the smallest that is closest to be pushed, this saves a lot of moves.
 While I'm rotating the stack a to push numbers to b, b is also being rotated to sort the numbers that are already there.
 When the rotation in a and in b match, I use the command to rotate both stack at the same time and save a move.
 My algorithm performed maximum in all tests except the last one, it performed a level bellow max.